Health & Fitness Calculators

 (Hips - Waist) < 9"

-You have a triangle body shape if the difference between your hips and bust is greater than or equal to 3.6 inches and the difference between your hips and waist is less than 9 inches.
+You align with the triangle body shape if your hips are larger than your bust by 3.6 inches or more, AND the difference between your hips and waist is less than 9 inches.

 Inverted Triangle Body Shape